Home » 21 Day New Zealand Self Drive Tour Packages »

 Continue on to Queenstown, New Zealand’s stunning alpine resort and adventure capital.

-Relax and explore Queenstown, with the option to visit the Kiwi Birdlife Park, the Underwater Observatory, or the Ivan Clarke Gallery; ride the Skyline Gondola to the top of Bob’s Peak for panoramic views over the Wakatipu Basin; or simply enjoy a lakefront stroll or a bit of boutique shopping.
+Relax and explore Queenstown, with the option to visit the Kiwi Birdlife Park, the Underwater Observatory, or one of the many galleries; ride the Skyline Gondola to the top of Bob’s Peak for panoramic views over the Wakatipu Basin; or simply enjoy a lakefront stroll or a bit of boutique shopping.

 You also have the option to add on a famous Lord of the Rings Helicopter Flight!